THE FIRST INTERCEPTOR

 The first Furies were delivered to Number 43 Squadron in May 1931, in time to take part in the big air exercises that summer, when simulated attacks against London were flown.
 Various books written about the Hawkler Fury, along with histories of Number 43 Squadron, assert that the Fury was a great success in these exercises.³ However, documents in Goverment archives paint a different picture; when operated in their designed role they could not keep sight of, let alone catch, the bomber aircraft (even though some of the raids were deliberately flown directly over their base).
 "The most unsatisfactory feature of the exercises was the failure of interceptor squadrons to engage the bombers." ran an official report.⁴ Thus the whole idea behind the "interceptor" class was shown to be faulty.

 Thankfully there was enough room in the fuselage of the Fury to allow a radio to be fitted.
-The following year all three Fury Squadrons took place in the Air Exercises again, this time as Zone fighters, albeit restricted to use during the day only.
+The following year all three Fury Squadrons took place in the Air Exercises again, this time alerted to their targets position by radio, albeit restricted to use during the day only.
 In this role they were much more successful.

 It should be noted that there had been another interceptor specification in 1927.
 F29/27 called for a performance identical to that of F20/27 but its armament was to be a big 8 foot long 37 mm COW cannon mounted to fire upward at a no-deflection angle.
 This bought forth two prototypes.The anachronistic looking biplane Vickers Type 161 COW gun fighter and the Westland COW gun monoplane (based on Westlands F20/27 design).
 Neither design received a production order.